oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 Brigands cannot put any SP into stabbing skills, like Double Stab.
-Steal does not count as a “stabbing skill” for the purpose of this definition.
+Steal and Disorder do not (usually; see below) count as “stabbing skills” for the purpose of this definition.

+The brigand experience can vary considerably, depending on the particular implementation of Steal.
+Some versions make Steal a stabbing skill, requiring the user to have a dagger equipped!

 Brigands essentially play like more mobile permabeginners, with some neato utility skills, to boot.
 Later, brigands get access to a radically different attacking skill: Meso Explosion.